What Does a Training and Development Specialist Do?

 Is there a demand for training specialists?

 Yes.
-The Bureau of Labor Statistics predicts the need for trainers will grow 11% from 2020 to 2030.
+The Bureau of Labor Statistics predicts the need for trainers will grow 8% from 2021 to 2031.
+That breaks down to about 36,500 openings for trainers every year during that decade.

 What skills and personal qualities would make someone a good fit for this job?